shieldworks/aegis-web/production.md

 `aegis-safe-age-key` should be the **Aegis Safe** Pod inside the `aegis-system` namespace with an `aegis-safe` service account.

+> **With Great Power Comes Great Responsibility**
+>
+> It is worth noting that a **Cluster Administrator** due to their elevated
+> privileges can read/write to any Kubernetes `Secret` in the cluster.
+>
+> This includes access to the `aegis-safe-age-key` secret.
+Therefore, it is
+> highly recommended that you grant the `cluster-admin` role to a **very**
+> small group of trusted individuals only.
+>
+> Although, access to `aegis-safe-age-key` does not give the attacker direct
+> access to the secrets, due to their sheer power, a determined Cluster
+> Administrator can still read the secrets by accessing the `/data` volume.
+>
+> Their actions will be recorded in the audit logs, so they can, and will be
+> held responsible; however, it is still a bad idea to have more than an
+> absolute minimum number of Cluster Administrators in your cluster.

 Kubernetes Secrets are, by default, stored **unencrypted** in the API server’s underlying data store (`etcd`).
 Anyone with API access and sufficient RBAC credentials can retrieve or modify a `Secret`, as can anyone with access